 It’s these “intangibles” that Quantum Prep makes tangible.
 It’s what makes our tutors both special and powerful educators for our students.

-In just those comments alone, two of the many tutor reviews submitted by our students and parents, the Quantum Prep edge clearly shines through.
+With those comments alone, submitted by our students and parents, the Quantum Prep edge clearly shines through.

 But, it’s not just that grades improve, it’s the student’s confidence in their own ability to perform and their ability to set goals and achieve them that improves; something that is nearly impossible to cultivate in a classroom of 25 or 30!